Elinor Florence, Author

 A school photo surrounded by red and green playdough, made by Melinda.

 Our family lived in Chihuahua, Mexico from 1994 to 1996 where my husband was building a gold mine for a Canadian company.
-Each of our three girls has a tiny doll with a baby on her back, to remind us of the poor indigenous people there, the Tarahumara.
+Each of our three girls has a tiny doll with a baby on her back, to remind us of the poor Indigenous people, the Tarahumara.

 Also from Mexico came a set of painted tin ornaments.
 The kids think this one is hilarious — a skeleton holding a bottle of tequila.